VersBersh/django-data-validation/README.rst

 DJANGO-DATA-VALIDATION
 ++++++++++++++++++++++

-A Django app to manage the validation of your data
+A Django app to manage the validation of your data.
+Inspired by `django-data-tests <https://github.com/andrewbird2/django-data-tests>`_

 write tests on your Django models and view the summary in the admin